Skip to main content

 Fellowship Responsibilities:

-• Present about your Miller Fellowship experience at the “End-of-Year” celebration in November.
+• Present your Miller Fellowship experience at a closing celebration in November.

-• Serve as an ambassador and mentor for NC State Entrepreneurship in various contexts, such as presenting at university-sponsored programs.
+• Serve as an ambassador and mentor for NC State Innovation and Entrepreneurship in various contexts, such as presenting at university-sponsored programs.

 Contact us: